 Curious about the anti-fatigue, anti-aging, antidepressant, neuroprotective, and digestive support properties of Cistanche tubulosa herbal extract?
-Check out these resources from our site or scroll down to find answers to common questions.
-If you have more questions, reach out!
+Check out these resources and scroll down to find answers to common questions.

 Do you sell Cistanche tubulosa?

 Are Cistanche and Rou Cong Rong the same?

 Yes!
 Cistanche tubulosa is known as Rou Cong Rong, Desert Hyacinth, and Ginseng of the Desert.
-It’s sometimes also known as Methuselah’s Breakfast.
+We call it Methuselah’s Breakfast.